-The SBDI Program delivers free and low cost energy efficiency measures to save energy and reduce peak demand for small and medium commercial and industrial businesses and religious organizations.
-Eligible participants have an average monthly peak demand of less than 100 kW.
+The Program will deliver free and low cost energy efficiency measures to save energy and reduce peak demand for small and medium commercial and industrial businesses and religious organizations.
+Eligible participants will have an average monthly peak demand of less than 100 kW, with Company discretion to increase the 100 kW by up to 10% (eligibility will effectively be increased to 110 kW).
+Customers up to 110kW average peak demand will be given the choice to participate in Con Edison's Program or the C&I program, but not both.